Olympian Focuses On Helping Others Grow Amid Postponed Summer Games

-As a multi-sport athlete growing up, Arioto knows the importance of the mental side of athletics.
-Specifically in softball, the mental game is a huge component of staying ready and being able to play to one’s best of their abilities.
+Growing up as a multi-sport athlete, Arioto knows the importance of the mental side of athletics.
+Specifically in softball, the mental game is a huge component of staying ready and being able to play to the best of your abilities.
 The goal of the 12-week course and journal is to practice on the mental game outside of the sport and “to be able to create a plan and routines and your daily day-to-day life that really sets you up to again be the best version of yourself once you step on the field.”

 “Ninety percent of the game is mental, then why aren’t we working on it and practicing it?”
 Arioto said.
 “And I really do believe that we can practice it and implement different routines into our daily lives and activities to prepare for when we get onto the field.
 So I think the mental game is just as kind of a broad term, but it really encompasses every single aspect of our life.”

 Arioto understands that journaling can seem daunting.
 Her mother introduced her to the idea and at first she didn’t understand it; all she had was a blank piece of paper.
 As she stuck with it, her mother would send her prompts to work on and that’s when it clicked.
 Now, Arioto writes everything down and sees a lot of benefit in the practice.

 “It’s just a good way to get whatever it is on paper and let it go,” Arioto said.
 “Because I feel like there’s so much in all the categories that I talked about in the journal, or even just in general in our lives that we hold onto it.
 And we don’t necessarily, we’re not aware or present about, or we’re not letting it go.
 And just kind of just sitting on our shoulders.
 So this is a good way to kind of just flush everything out, get your plan and set action to it.”